 but because goodness, by nature, radiates.

-of us as branches on the vine which must bear fruit,
+and of us as the branches on the vine in whom His life flows,

-and gives the new commandment to love one another.
+and in which He gives the new commandment: love one another as I love you.

 Being loved by God transforms and expands the heart,